GoCarrot/carrot-blog/source/_posts/2013-09-16-upcoming-newsfeed-changes.markdown

 </figure>

 ### The Takeaway
-You can __prepare now__ for the new Open Graph image format by using images that are 1200x630.
+You can __prepare now__ for the new Open Graph image format by using images that are 600x600.

-Until all Facebook users get the new image format for Open Graph stories your images will be cropped.
+Be warned that your images will be cropped, depending on format.
 You can make sure that your content doesn't get cut off by looking at the results of our tests and __keep your content in the center__.

 ### Test Live With Carrot
 Don't forget __you have one-click live testing__ for all of your stories and objects if you use Carrot.